RWilcox90/MOST/ReadMe.md

 ** Social
 ** Purpose

+* WMM_Master_Merge.R can be used to create a Master file that combines the Users, Step2, Step3, and Step4 files as well as parsing the 'Time' variable from the Step3 file.

 ## Further Analysis
 * First, you’ll run LMER_Models.R to create linear mixed effects models ** NOTE: Keep these objects within R environment, they will be used in the ‘ExtractCoEf.R’ script